Naderschah/64MP_DSLR_controller/README.md

 The main code for image acquisition is now in NewDataAquistion, utilizing scripts instead of a GUI as the GUI added way to much boilerplate code and complicated debugging and changing things quite significantly

+Also after ages of constantly messing up the computation because of stupitidy, I finally managed to compute the translation distance per step, it is 122 nm/step of the stepper motor.

 ## Data Processing